 Before The Great Pause, you got to perform at ASOT 950 Utrecht.
 That must have been an amazing experience!
 But this was also among your last live shows, right?
 How was that event and the weeks that followed?

-It was actually our last live show and it was also a weird show because Neil wasn’t able to make it.
+It was actually our last live show and it was also a weird show because Neel wasn’t able to make it.
 One crazy thing led to another and he just ended up stranded in an airport in Philadelphia.
 We tried everything but he had so many weird compounding flight issues.
 So I had to do that show solo, which was the first time I’ve ever played as Elevven solo like that.
 And what a hell of a show to do that way!

-To make it worse, Neil had all our gear with him.
+To make it worse, Neel had all our gear with him.
 So on the day of ASOT I bought USB sticks at the Amsterdam train station.
 And then I had to borrow Ruben de Ronde’s DJ headphones for the night.
 It was a hell of a show, though!

 How was the transition to livestreaming for you?
 I’m sure it wasn’t “easy” for anyone, but was it relatively easy for you?
 How do you balance livestreams and producing?

 It’s less time consuming than real shows because obviously real shows require travel.
-But that being said, Neil and I are not like Above & Beyond who have shows five days a week, So we actually stream more than we would play live shows.
+But that being said, Neel and I are not like Above & Beyond who have shows five days a week, So we actually stream more than we would play live shows.
 We have three or four streams a week right now and still have time to produce.
 And we each do roughly half of the streams in addition to our day jobs.
 I work in video games.
 So for me, I’ve been streaming on Twitch for a while, actually, but playing games and stuff.
 This has been a very different type of streaming, but I was already pretty familiar with Twitch and how to stream.

 What was more difficult was finding our groove and how to play streams.
 It’s kind of weird, you’re playing to nobody and everybody at the same time.
 Plus, your mixing skills are under the microscope in a way, because you’re not in a live environment.
 If you mess up a little bit live, no one can really tell unless it’s recorded.
 But here everything is broadcast and it’s in crystal clear fidelity.
 So if anything goes wrong, everyone knows!